Learn

 Conclusion

-In this guide, you saw how to install the SonarQube Enterprise Edition in an AWS EKS cluster by deploying on a single node and configuring it with its dependencies to enable an efficient deployment.
+In this guide, you saw how to install the SonarQube Server Enterprise Edition in an AWS EKS cluster by deploying on a single node and configuring it with its dependencies to enable an efficient deployment.

-Are you not already using SonarQube Data Center Edition?
+Are you not already using SonarQube Server Data Center Edition?
 Contact sales to request a demo and ask for a 14-day trial.